Fact sheet: Climate Change Policy and Action Plan - information for proponents and licensees

 Opportunities to inform this work

 We will provide opportunities for stakeholders to inform this work.
-This may be through industry sector advisory groups in the first instance.
+For example, through our climate change advisory groups.